 Suspiciously Similar Substitute: For TNG recurring character Ro Laren, just like Kira Nerys in Deep Space Nine before her — Ro joining the Maquis in TNG's penultimate episode was intended as a setup for Voyager.
 When Michelle Forbes again refused to commit to a full series, the writers invented a new character instead.

-Like Kira Nerys before her, though, B'Elanna soon developed into her own character (which is quite surprising considering the competency of the writing staff on this show)
+Like Kira Nerys before her, though, B'Elanna soon developed into her own character.

 Techno Wizard: She always finds a solution for any mechanical problem.